malatindez/mal-packet-weaver/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner-direct-single.svg)](https://stand-with-ukraine.pp.ua)

-# Packet Library
+# MAL Packet Weaver

-The Packet Library is a C++ library that provides utilities for working with network packets.
+The MAL Packet Weaver is a C++ library that provides utilities for working with network packets.
 It simplifies the creation, manipulation, and serialization of network packets.
 The library is designed to be easy to use, efficient, and highly customizable.

 ## Dependencies